kumbulanit/t-sql/tech company/untitled/Module 8/Lab_Using_Built-in_Functions.md

             OR SalaryQuality != 'VALID' OR DateQuality != 'VALID' OR CompletenessQuality != 'ADEQUATE') GROUP BY CASE
          WHEN FirstNameQuality != 'VALID' THEN 'Name/Title'
-         WHEN EmailQuality != 'VALID' THEN 'Email'
+         WHEN EmailQuality != 'VALID' THEN 'WorkEmail'
          WHEN PhoneQuality != 'VALID' THEN 'Phone'
          WHEN SalaryQuality != 'VALID' THEN 'Financial'
          WHEN DateQuality != 'VALID' THEN 'Date'